comicallybad/Computer_Science_1/ReadMe.md

-Repo For Intro To Comp Sci With C.
+Repo For Computer Science 1
 1. Git clone
 2. Install extensions "c/c++" and "vscode-pdf" for VSCode (bottom button on left panel)
-3. Open "intro_to_c" folder with VSCode
+3. Open "Security In Computin" folder with VSCode
 4. Type "cd {folder name ex: Week 1 or on mac: Week\ 1} then cd {next folder name ex: cd Friday}"

 FOR WINDOWS